Croatian Venezuelans

 Croatian Venezuelans (Croata-venezolano, Croata venezolano) are Venezuelans of full, partial, or predominantly Croat descent, or Croat-born people residing in Venezuela.

 It is estimated that 5,000 Croats live in Venezuela.

 History

 Croatian immigration to Venezuela dates back to the late nineteenth century, and was characterized by the individual arrival of merchant seamen.
 Until World War I, a few number of Croats settle in Venezuela, nevertheless it is in the period of the World War II when the Croatian families that escaped from the government of Tito begin to settle in the country.
 Most of these immigrants came from present-day Croatian territory, particularly from the coastal and inland areas of Dalmatia.
 Others came from Bosnia and Herzegovina.
-Included are Istro-Romanians, who became adjusted to Venezuelan society because of the linguistic similarities between Istro-Romanian and Spanish, as well as Latin identity of Istro-Romanians.